PierfrancescoSoffritti/android-youtube-player/README.md

 You can add your own implementation of `YouTubePlayerMenu` using `PlayerUIController.setMenu(YouTubePlayerMenu youTubePlayerMenu)`.

 ### DefaultYouTubePlayerMenu
 The default implementation of `YouTubePlayerMenu` (provided by the library) shows a popup window when its `show()` method is called.
 The popup window contains a list of `MenuItem`s.
-You can see the default implementation [here](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/ui/menu/defaultMenu/DefaultYouTubePlayerMenu.java).
+You can see the implementation of the default menu [here](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/ui/menu/defaultMenu/DefaultYouTubePlayerMenu.java).

 Unless you want to provide a different UX to your users you can safely use the default implementation of `YouTubePlayerMenu`.
+Otherwise you can change the click listener of the menu icon or provide a custom implementation of `YouTubePlayerMenu`.

 Initially the menu doesn't contain any `MenuItem`.
 You need to add them, using the method `YouTubePlayerMenu.addItem(MenuItem menuItem)`.

 ### MenuItem
 `MenuItem`s are the entries in the `YouTubePlayerMenu`.
-They are POJOs with a String of text, an icon and an OnClickListener.
+They are POJOs with a String of text, an icon and a OnClickListener.
 [Here](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/ui/menu/MenuItem.java) is the implementation.

 # Create your own custom UI
+Customization is an important aspect of this library.
+If need to, you can completely replace the default UI of the player.

 `YouTubePlayerView`'s method

 ```java